-By the above examples, one notices immediately that there are fundamentally different kinds of such statements.
-An important special case of statements on statements are statements on the existence of proofs and in particular formal proofs, such as the last statements above.
+An important special case of statements on statements are statements on the existence of proofs and in particular formal proofs, such as the claim "There is a formal proof on the basis of ZFC."

-The last statement is the kind of statement we are most concerned with in this note.
 What kind of statement is actually made here?
 Shall the formal proof "in ZFC" be a mathematical object in the same vain as, say, finite geometries or groups?
 If so, is the claim then a claim in mathematics?
 Shall the claim not rather be a claim on mathematics?
 But what shall then the meaning of the claim be?